 Halawi date palms grow well in Southern California.
 When used for landscaping, the halawi date palm trunk and canopy are larger than both the medjool and the zahidi, making the halawi date palm a truly spectacular landscape palm specimen!

 We will have a limited amount of fresh picked Halawi dates available this year.
-We will begin taking orders for this year's organically grown Halawi date crop on August 25.
+We begin taking orders each year on August 25 for our organically grown halawi date crop.

 Zahidi date palms (in different regions, this variety is also known as Zehedi, Zadie, and originally from the Persian Azadi) yield a very sweet and delicious medium size date that is basically a dry date, although it can be used as a soft date or as a dry date depending on the length of time it is allowed to remain on the palm.